The Greatest Pride Celebrations in America, According to Drag Queens

 Best Unexpected Festival: Sioux Falls

 Your next Pride weekend may be best spent in South Dakota.
 This annual celebration has swelled in the past few years from a few hundred attendees to over 8,000, according to The Advocate.
-Drag queen Delighted Tobehere described it as a "very comfortable Pride festival, because everyone was so warm and welcoming."
+New York-based drag queen Delighted Tobehere described it as a "very comfortable Pride festival, because everyone was so warm and welcoming."
 She also enjoyed seeing performers from Middle America: "They'd announce, the next up on stage is directly from Omaha, and it was so exciting."
 Tobehere also said the festival packed in straight allies, in an "incredible" show of support.
 "There was concern that folks wouldn't show up, but [the attack on Pulse, in Orlando] certainly didn't scare folks off," she said.
 "This Pride was a day that unified our community."
+The Sioux Falls Pride took place on June 15 this year.

 Most Inclusive: Seattle Pride

-Beat doesn't like to play favorites with Pride -- likening them all to "one of my children" -- but has been blown away by a couple of the smaller celebrations: "The feeling of community in places like Buffalo or Tulsa is undeniable."
+Jackie Beat doesn't like to play favorites with Pride -- likening them all to "one of my children" -- but has been blown away by a couple of the smaller celebrations: "The feeling of community in places like Buffalo or Tulsa is undeniable."
 These festivities aren't as corporate as New York or LA's massive celebrations, for better and for worse; there are fewer dollars, true, but also fewer sponsor logos to dim the warm vibes.
 Another perk to visiting a small town for Pride: shopping.
 As a "legendary rent-a-clown," Beat usually flies quickly in and out of town, but noted that "small towns are so much better than big cities when it comes to my bargain vintage witch-hunts!"
+Buffalo Pride Festival was on June 2 this year; Tulsa Pride was celebrated June 1.

 Best to Celebrate Queer History: NYC Pride